-Jonathan Swift, poet, satirist and clergyman 1670, born in Dublin
+Jonathan swift, poet, satirist and clergyman 1670, born in dublin

 Jonathan Swift (30 November 1667 – 19 October 1745) was an Anglo-Irish satirist, author, essayist, political pamphleteer (first for the Whigs, then for the Tories), poet, and Anglican cleric was born on November 30, 1667, in Dublin, Ireland.
 He became Dean of St Patrick’s Cathedral, Dublin, in 1713 hence his common sobriquet, “Dean Swift”.